antonmks/Alenka/readme.txt

 Column-based storage
 Minimize disk I/O by only accessing the relevant data

 Support for zone maps.
-All columns have indexes allowing for better performance.
+All columns have indexes for better performance.

 Open source and free